diegotorres03/web-components-repository/docs/lesson-2/section-3/steps.md

-On the game-log route, our goal is to display a list of plain cards, each one will represent a new game log from `#game-log` data set. `ui-data-sync` works great with a single item, but how can we handle when a `data-set` has the `append` attribute.
+On the score-log route, our goal is to display a list of plain cards, each one will represent a new game log from `#score-log` data set. `ui-data-sync` works great with a single item, but how can we handle when a `data-set` has the `append` attribute.
 In this case, we can use the `ui-data-repeat`.

 This component will listen to an event, and it will create a new ui element for each event.